Big Soft Sugar Cookies (with Frosting!)

 Comparison of 3 flat sugar cookies in a stack next to three puffy sugar cookies in a stack.

-My #1 tip for getting the kind of cookies you want is to use the right equipment!
-(Well, #1 tip is probably follow the recipe, but #2 tip is definitely use the right equipment.)
-You want to bake these cookies on an aluminum, non-insulated baking sheet.
-The cookies above are from the same batch of dough.
+The cookies pictured above are from the same batch of dough.
 The ONLY difference is that the ones on the left were baked on an insulated baking sheet, and the ones on the right were baked on a non-insulated sheet.
 You can see how much of a difference the baking sheet makes!
-Insulated cookie sheets cause the cookies to spread more, and you’ll end up with pale bottoms, non-crispy edges, and flat cookies.

-These cookies are great “keepers,” and they’ll stay soft for days as long as they’re stored in a container and not left exposed to the air.
 The frosting layer also helps keep them soft, so if you’re looking to store them, I recommend frosting them, letting them sit at room temperature for several hours to give the frosting time to crust over and harden, and then storing them in an airtight container.

 One of my favorite cookie tricks is to store them with a slice of bread or a soft roll.
 The moisture from the bread adds humidity to the storage container and keeps the cookies from drying out as fast.
-Pro tip: Hawaiian rolls are my favorite to use because they’re super moist!
+Hawaiian rolls are my favorite to use because they’re super moist!

 Five big soft sugar cookies on a round white plate with scalloped edges.